 Students will rush to their instrument at home every day with NoteRush, chasing that elusive high score!
 Unlike flashcards, children can learn notes at home with no music-reading parent required to check if they're getting them correct!

 Note Rush has fifteen built-in Levels, from Middle C-Position right through to the full grand staff with 2 ledger lines above and below.
-Plus select between Treble Clef, Bass Clef or full Grand Staff!
+There are Levels for Treble Clef, Bass Clef or full Grand Staff!
 Or make your own levels to practise reading specific notes, with sharps and flats for an added challenge!

 Replace Your Flash Cards - Perfect for "One Minute Club!"